Tummy Tuck Las Vegas Nevada – Body Contouring Surgery

 This surgery is done on an outpatient basis with general anesthesia.
 You will be able to rest following your surgery in the comfort of your own home.

-Who are the most suitable candidates for surgery?
+Who are the most suitable candidates for Tummy Tuck surgery?

 It is especially suitable for women who have had multiple pregnancies causing the abdominal muscles and skin to stretch.
 This body contouring procedure can also be appropriate for men and women who have a large fat deposit, in the abdominal area, that doesn’t respond to regular diet and exercise.
-Abdominoplasty produces excellent results for people with weakened abdominal muscles or excess skin.
+This body contouring surgery produces excellent results for people with weakened abdominal muscles or excess skin.

 In most cases, the results are long lasting provided you don’t stretch out the skin with another pregnancy or excessive weight gain.